suud/awesome-1729/readme.md

 <!-- subtitle -->

-A curated list of awesome articles, tutorials, podcasts and other resources related to the [1729 network state](https://1729.com/).
+A curated list of awesome articles, tutorials, podcasts and other resources about the 1729 network state.

 <!-- image -->